-Chemo only Addie finished proton radiation at the beginning of July and commenced with "chemo only" visits.
+Addie finished proton radiation at the beginning of July and commenced with "chemo only" visits.

 Addie continued working as a lifeguard and training for football season throughout the summer.
 I guess I missed the small print on proton radiation to the brain saying that inflammation in the brain can be a "normal" side effect.